The-Bookies/Book-Quotes-Project/README.md

 This is a database that contains several CSV files with information on 10K books, including books information, and ratings for books (in two separate CSV files)

-NY times Best Sellers list 2011-2018 https://data.world/typhon/new-york-times-bestsellers-from-2011-to-2018
+NY Times Best Sellers list 2011-2018 https://data.world/typhon/new-york-times-bestsellers-from-2011-to-2018

-This is a database that contains all the titles, authors and isbns for books that were included in the bestselling list of the newyork times, along with how many weeks it was in that list.
+This is a database that contains all the titles, authors and isbns for books that were included in the bestselling list of the New York Times, along with how many weeks it was in that list.

 On top of this, we will be scraping data from the good reads website https://www.goodreads.com/ for cases when the information on the other three databases is incomplete